 David Fleming, OBE, MA, PhD, AMA

-David Fleming OBE, MA, PhD, AMA, became director of National Museums Liverpool in 2001.
-Since his arrival he has supervised the completion of several major capital projects, including the £45 million Into The Future project, which featured major refurbishment of both the Walker Art Gallery and World Museum, and the opening of the International Slavery Museum.
+David Fleming OBE, MA, PhD, AMA, became Director of National Museums Liverpool in 2001.
+Since his arrival he has supervised the completion of several major capital projects, including the £45 million Into The Future project, which featured major refurbishment of both the Walker Art Gallery and World Museum, the opening of the International Slavery Museum in 2007, and the creation and opening of the Museum of Liverpool in 2011.

 Since he became Director of National Museums Liverpool audiences have quadrupled, rising from around 700,000 per year to more than 3.2 million.

-David is a past President of the UK Museums Association and has served on several Government committees and task forces.
+David is currently in his second term as President of the UK Museums Association and has served on several Government committees and task forces.
 In 2002 he was named in the Independent on Sunday as one of the ten leading people in UK museums.
-He was awarded an OBE in the 1997 New Years Honours List for services to museums.
+He was awarded an OBE in the 1997 New Year’s Honours List for services to museums.

 He sits on a number of boards and governing bodies, and is currently: